FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 new SDK-facing features.

 > All additions to the PlaSA (e.g., new SDK tools, FIDL protocols or methods,
-> and C++ headers) shipped with partner or public SDKs require CTS tests.
+> and C++ headers) shipped with partner or public SDKs require CTF tests.
 Anyone
 > taking a new API element through API Review and including it in a public or
-> partner SDK must have a plan to include CTS tests with their new API.
+> partner SDK must have a plan to include CTF tests with their new API.

-It is the responsibility of the platform team owning the platform change to provide the CTS test, and work with the CTS program to deliver that test.
+It is the responsibility of the platform team owning the platform change to provide the CTF test, and work with the CTF program to deliver that test.

 As API developers work through their test plans, we strongly recommend that they surface what kinds of tests they intend to write with their API reviewers so